osodevops/confluent-kubernetes-playground/stable/cp-cc-cluster-linking/README.md

 Save these values, they will referred to later as `CC_API_KEY`, and `CC_API_SECRET` respectively.

 ### Gather Confluent Cloud End Point
-* Acquire the Bootstrap endpoint by running confluent kafka cluster describe $CC_CLUSTER_ID.
+* Acquire the Bootstrap endpoint by running `confluent kafka cluster describe $CC_CLUSTER_ID`.
 We are looking for the value 'ENDPOINT', which will look something like: **SASL_SSL://pkc-v1gj5.eu-west-2.aws.confluent.cloud:9092**.
 Later on, we will substitute the SASL_SSL prefix (for https), are refer to it as `$CC_BOOTSTRAP_SERVER`

 ### Populate Variables
 In the file ./linking-script/link-provision update the pod variables stored at spec.containers.env. with the variables we made note of above.